Fast & Secure: Clone Hard Drive to SSD Without Losing Data in Windows 10/11

 6. Reliable hard drive clone software

 Choosing the right software is crucial.
-AOMEI Backupper Professional edition, a powerful disk clone software with a range of advanced features and options, is recommended for copying HDD to SSD.
+AOMEI Backupper, a powerful disk clone software with a range of advanced features and options, is recommended for copying HDD to SSD.
 It is fully compatible with the latest version of Windows 11.

-In addition to cloning disks, you can also migrate only the operating system to the target disk with System Clone, or move data partitions to a new disk via Partition Clone.
+Flexible cloning options: Besides cloning disks, you can migrate only the OS with System Clone or move data partitions via Partition Clone.

 In addition, this hard drive cloner is compatible with all the leading brands of HDDs and SSDs, including Samsung EVO series, WD SSDs, Crucial SSDs, and more.
 It has gained widespread recognition from users around the world.
 So why not give it a try today?

-Take a look at the step-by-step instructions for cloning HDD to a smaller or larger SSD.
+Take a look at the step-by-step instruction flowchart on how to clone HDD to SSD.

 Step 1.
 Connect the new SSD